aarongsellin/pyShaker/README.md

 # pyShaker
-pyShaker is an easy to use library that does all encrypting and handshaking related matters for you.
-It all comes knit together in a neat package with easy to understand and self explanatory features.
+pyShaker is an easy to use library that sets up an encrypted tunnel for sending and receiving data between two endpoints.

 ## Installing
 Download with ![git](https://git-scm.com/).